tiibuturner/tiibuturner/README.md

     font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 School: On January, we will be studying on specifying, describing and automating business processes with the use of software robotics and business process automation.
 We will also write a minithesis.</p>

 <p style=
-    font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>Now playing (PS5): I just finished Witcher 3 and it's expansions.
+    font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 Now playing (PS5): I just finished Witcher 3 and it's expansions.
 Mourning that I can't have adventures with Geralt, but still starting a new one with Basim in AC Mirage.</p>

 <p style=
     font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 You can check my LinkedIn- profile to get to know me better.
 You can find it in my profile.</p>